CircuitQ: An open-source toolbox for superconducting circuits

 In order to determine the performance of the circuit as a qubit, it is crucial to study its sensitivity to various noise sources.
 The qubit can decay to its ground state as a result of its interactions with the environment.
 The sensitivity to this relaxation process is quantified by the $T_1$ time.
-Table~\ref{tab:T_1} provides an overview of the noise contributions that can be estimated by using CircuitQ.
+We note that an undesired excitation of the qubit state may also result from such interactions.
+Table~\ref{tab:T_1} provides an overview of the noise contributions that can be estimated with CircuitQ.